turboscrew/rpi_stub/Readme.txt

 The default (and recommended) option is 'poll'.
 'rpi_stub_keep_ctrlc' makes rpi_stub to re-enable UART0 interrupts each time
 the execution is returned to the debuggee.
+'rpi_stub_baud=<baudrate>' makes rpi_stub set the UART0 baudrate to <baudrate>
+It uses the UART clock from the GPU and the <baudrate> parameter to calculate the ibrd and fbrd for UART0.
+The sensibility of the parameters are not checked.

 At the moment the main restrictions are:
 - Only ARM instruction set is supported